Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

 ## Websocket Event Callbacks

+Event data is sent to the `eventURL` as with all voice applications.
+This is a `POST` request by default, but you can specify the request type in the `eventMethod` parameter of the `connect` action.

+In addition to what is outlined in the [event webhook guide]('/voice/voice-api/webhook-reference#event-webhook), each Websockets event payload contains a `headers` field.
+The value of the `headers` field will be an empty object, unless custom `headers` data was provided in the initial `connect` action.

-You can be notified via an event when a connection to a WebSocket cannot be established or if the application terminates the WebSocket connection for any reason.
+You can also be notified via an event when a connection to a WebSocket cannot be established or if the application terminates the WebSocket connection for any reason.

 To receive this event, you must include the `eventType: synchronous` in your `connect` action: